-Currently, individual registrants changing sponsoring firms may be required to file a Form 33-109F4 Registration of Individuals and Review of Permitted Individuals if there have been changes to certain disclosures previously given.
-We propose changes to section 2.3 [Reinstatement] of NI 33-109 and Form 33-109F7 Reinstatement of Registered Individuals and Permitted Individuals to allow the filing of this form even when certain regulatory disclosures have changed.
+Currently, individual registrants changing sponsoring firms may be required to file a Form 33-109F4 Registration of Individuals and Review of Permitted Individuals if there have been changes to certain previous disclosures.
+We amended section 2.3 [reinstatement] of NI 33-109 and Form 33-109F7 Reinstatement of Registered Individuals and Permitted Individuals to allow the filing of this form even when certain regulatory disclosures have changed.